cshglobal99/SQL_Collection/SQL_Table.md

 | --- | --- | --- | --- |
 | Hickman | Christopher | 96893455 | cshglobal99@gmail.com |

+*If you desire to add more values in one go, you simply (list your row),(then seperate by a coma and anther bracket for the next row).*

 ## Adjust Values of Table_1
 Update Table_1